pnwairfire/fccsmap/docs/sampling.md

         ]
     }

-In this case, the initial look-up returns 75% FCCS #185 and 25% FCCS #185, and the subsequent look-up is not required.
+In this case, the initial look-up returns 75% FCCS #185 and 25% FCCS #283, and the subsequent look-up is not required.

 ### Two samplings

 Now consider the following input, again using a 1km resolution grid of FCCS fuelbed data

-    {
+    ./bin/fccsmap --indent 2 -g '{
           "type": "Point",
           "coordinates": [-120.4753312, 48.0786983 ]
-    }
+    }'

 The initial lookup uses the following polygon

     {
+        'type': 'MultiPolygon',
         'coordinates': [
             [
                 [